-- If a student misses 100 or more periods by the end of the first term, parents will be summoned to school to a meeting with the homeroom teacher, MYP coordinator and the school principal. - Consequently, due to the extended number of absences, the student will not be able to attend the two-day field trip without the permission of "razredno vijeće". - Parents should promptly report to the school their child's absence or late arrival -If a child is absent, a parent should within 5 days, present a written excuse which must include the date/dates of absence, the reason for the absence, the parent's/guardian's signature and a doctor's report.
-Also, parents/guardians have to come to school personally to verify the absence, at the latest by the first consultations. - During school year a parent can personally or in a written form excuse his/her child's absence from school without a doctor's report, for no more than 3 consecutive/sequential days.
+- If a student misses 100 or more periods by the end of the first term, parents will be summoned to school to a meeting with the homeroom teacher, MYP coordinator and the school principal. - Consequently, due to the extended number of absences, the student will not be able to attend the two-day field trip without the permission of "razredno vijeće". - Parents should promptly report to the school their child's absence or late arrival -If a child is absent, a parent should within 2 days after the child's return to school present a written excuse which must include the date/dates of absence, the reason for the absence, the parent's/guardian's signature and a doctor's report.
+Also, parents/guardians have to come to school personally to verify the absence, at the latest by the first consultations.
+(Statut-XV.-gimnazije-ozujak-2019-za-web.pdf (mioc.hr); Zakon o odgoju i obrazovanju u srednjoj školi : XV.Prava i obveze roditelja, Članak 136)

+During school year a parent can personally or in a written form excuse his/her child's absence from school without a doctor's report, for no more than 3 consecutive/sequential days.